Mephastophilis/stonkers/README.md

 | LAND     |          5.87 |
 | XLE      |          0    |

 Let's say you have $1000 to invest in your `chadfolio` portfolio.
 The `stock_buy_advisor` method will take an input chunk of money and return a Counter with all the stock tickers and amount to buy.
 The calculation looks at which stock has the greatest `holding_value_diff`, adds it to the holdings, subtracts the cost from the `buying_cash`, and then recalculates the portfolio distributions.
-It keeps doing this process until there is not enough money left to buy the stock with the greatest `holding_value_diff`.
+It keeps doing this process until there is not enough money left to buy the stock with the greatest `holding_value_diff_scaled`.
+It is the difference between the stocks value and the goal stock value which is then scaled by the goal percentage of that stock.
 ```
 chadfolio.stock_buy_advisor(1000)
 Attempting to buy stocks with $1000